 Causes of qi imbalance are thought to involve external forces, internal forces as well as lifestyle factors, such as poor diet, too little sleep, or too much alcohol.

 Another important concept in traditional Chinese medicine is the concept of yin and yang.
 In this approach, all things, including the body, are composed of opposing forces called yin and yang.
 Health is said to depend on the balance of these forces.
 Traditional Chinese medicine focuses on maintaining the yin-yang balance to maintain health and prevent illness.
+The most basic example of yin and yang in the body is the sympathetic and parasympathetic nervous system.

 Traditional Chinese medicine doctors look at the balance of body, mind, and spirit to determine how to restore qi, the yin-yang balance, and good health.